 For some parents, the sadness of pregnancy loss before 24 weeks is increased by the fact that there is no documentation that acknowledges the loss of their baby.
-We recommend that NHS trusts create and offer some form of certification for parents who would like this.
+We recommend that NHS trusts and Health Boards create and offer some form of certification for parents who would like this.

 The law in England and Wales, Scotland and Northern Ireland requires that the birth of a baby born dead from 24 weeks gestation should be registered as a stillbirth.
 A baby delivered either before or after 24 weeks gestation who shows signs of life but subsequently dies within 28 days is registered as a neonatal death.
 Registration is with the local Register Office in that country.